MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ## View the package in your feed

-To view the package that you just published, go to your organization, select your project, select **Artifacts**, then select your feed from the drop down menu.
+To view the package that you just published, go to your organization, select your project, select **Artifacts**, then select your feed from the drop-down menu.

 > [!div class="mx-imgBorder"]
 > ![View published universal package](media/universal-in-feed.png)